Greg Stroman: College career

 As a freshman, Stroman made an immediate impact for the Hokies on special teams as he fielded 36 punts for 249 yards.
 In his sophomore season, he recorded 27 punt returns for 109 yards and collecting 24 tackles on defense.
-In his junior season, Stroman tied for second in the ACC in both pass breakups (11, including one for a touchdown) and interceptions (four for 47 yards).
+In his junior season, Stroman tied for second in the Atlantic Coast Conference in both pass breakups (11, including one for a touchdown) and interceptions (four for 47 yards).
 He added 20 total tackles and 36 punts returned for 397 yards and two touchdowns on special teams.
 Stroman ranks second all-time in Virginia Tech history with six career return scores, trailing just DeAngelo Hall (seven).
 In the 2015 Independence Bowl against Tulsa, he had a career-long punt return of 67 yards.

 Professional career

 Washington Redskins / Football Team

-Stroman was drafted by the Washington Redskins in the seventh round, 241st overall, of the 2018 NFL Draft.
+Stroman was drafted by the Washington Redskins in the seventh round, 241st overall, of the 2018 NFL draft.
 In his rookie season, Stroman played in 15 games, recording 38 tackles, 4 passes defended, 1 interception and 1 forced fumble.

 On September 10, 2019, Stroman was waived/injured by the Redskins and reverted to the team's injured reserve list the next day.
 For the 2020 season he played in a few games before being placed on injured reserve again on October 16, 2020.
 Stroman was released on August 17, 2021.

 Buffalo Bills

-On December 2, 2021, Stroman was signed to the Buffalo Bills practice squad.
+On December 2, 2021, Stroman was signed to the practice squad of the Buffalo Bills.
 He was released on December 9, 2021.